msudtcc/.github/profile/readme.md

-# Welcome to CENTURION Secured! 🛡️🔒
+# Welcome to The Cybersecurity Center at MSU Denver! 🛡️🔒

 ## Mission Statement 🎯

-The mission of **CENTURION Secured** is to enhance the cybersecurity posture of small government entities and businesses in the State of Colorado by providing a robust monitoring service.
+The mission of **The Cybersecurity Center at MSU Denver** is to advance the cybersecurity capabilities of Colorado by providing cutting-edge training, education, and community support.
+We empower students and organizations with the tools and knowledge to tackle real-world cybersecurity challenges.

 ## About Us 🌟

-Our service is staffed by talented students from institutions within the State of Colorado, who gain invaluable experience working in a Security Operations Center (SOC) as Cybersecurity analysts.
-They are led, operated, and managed by cybersecurity professionals. 🧑‍💻👩‍💻
+Located at **MSU Denver**, The Cybersecurity Center serves as a hub for learning in the field of cybersecurity.
+Our programs prepare students for successful careers in the cybersecurity industry while supporting local communities and businesses with tailored cybersecurity solutions. 🧑‍💻👩‍💻

 ## Our Goals 🎓

-We aim to bridge the gap between theoretical knowledge and practical application, offering students invaluable hands-on experience and mentorship.
-At the same time, we ensure the highest standards of digital security for our Community Partners and Customers alike. 🤝💼

-## What We Do 🛠️

-Through collaboration, education, and dedication, we strive to:
+We strive to:

-- Foster a safer digital environment for small governments and businesses 🏛️💻
+- **Prepare Future Leaders:** Equip students with the skills, experience, and mentorship needed for impactful careers in cybersecurity. 🚀
+- **Support the Community:** Provide high-quality cybersecurity solutions for small rural governments, businesses, and organizations across Colorado. 🤝
-- Set a standard for others across the nation 🌍
+- **Drive Innovation:** Set a benchmark for cybersecurity education and local community impact. 🌍

-- Better prepare students in the State of Colorado for entry into the cybersecurity workforce 🚀
+Through collaboration, education, and innovation, The Cybersecurity Center at MSU Denver:

+- Offers **hands-on training opportunities** to bridge the gap between classroom learning and practical application. 🎓
+- Provides **cybersecurity services** to small local organizations, enhancing their digital resilience and destressing their IT staff. 💻
+- Builds a **pipeline of skilled professionals** to address the growing demand for cybersecurity talent in the State of Colorado. 🧑‍💼👩‍💼

+## Contact Us 📞

+For inquiries, please contact us at **cybersecuritycenter@msudenver.edu**.